monozero69/contacts-web-app/README.md

 The project has CI setup using [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions), which builds and tests on every change on `main` branch or when there is `pull request on main` branch.
 The CI also runs eslint on the frontend code.

 Project members can also trigger CI for any branch manual.

+## API specification documentation
+To get **latest** documentation on the Contact API you can access it in the running API service on the following location http://localhost:8080/docs/index.html